jguhlin/ODG/README.md

 Please see the manual for more information.

 An [Installation Video](https://youtu.be/X7RL-pZ4ZTA) is available.
 It also contains some initial steps to getting the database pipeline prepared.
+The set-up is similar across all platforms.
+A quick-start PDF / PPT guide is currently being generated.

 ## FAQ